rishivgt/CEG2350-Exam2-Review/Exam2-Review.md

    head -n 5 myfile.txt
    ```
    - [ ] Displays the last 5 lines of `myfile.txt`
-   - [ ] Displays the first 5 lines of `myfile.txt`
+   - [correct] Displays the first 5 lines of `myfile.txt`
    - [ ] Deletes the first 5 lines of `myfile.txt`
    - [x] Creates a new file with only the first 5 lines

 **Q48: What does the command `tail -f logfile.txt` do?**
    - [ ] Shows the last 10 lines and exits
-   - [ ] Continuously monitors and displays new lines added to the file
+   - [correct] Continuously monitors and displays new lines added to the file
    - [x] Displays file metadata
    - [ ] Deletes the last few lines

 **Q49: What does `du -sh /home/user` display?**
-   - [ ] Disk usage summary of /home/user in human-readable format
+   - [x] Disk usage summary of /home/user in human-readable format
    - [ ] Available disk space
    - [ ] File count in directory
    - [ ] Disk partitions